cicsdev/cics-java-liberty-mq-jms/README.md

 cics-java-liberty-mq-jms
 ================
-Sample JMS Java EE web application demonstrating how to use a message-driven bean (MDB) and a JMS Connection Factory to get and put messages using an MQ client mode connection to a remote MQ queue manager.
+Sample JMS Java EE web application demonstrating how to use a message-driven bean (MDB) and a JMS Connection Factory to connect to a remote IBM MQ queue manager using an MQ client mode connection.

 ## Repository structure